 Office of Executive Director

 The Governing Board appoints the District’s Executive Director, who directs all District activities.
 The Florida Senate confirms the Executive Director.
-In addition to the Executive Director, the Office of the Executive Director, or Executive Team, consists of the following: an Assistant Executive Director, Office of Inspector General, Office of General Counsel, and the Division Directors for the District’s Resource Management Division, Operations, Lands & Resource Monitoring Division, Regulation Division, Management Services Division, and Employee & External Relations Division.
+In addition to the Executive Director, the Office of the Executive Director, or Executive Team, consists of the following: an Assistant Executive Director; Office of Inspector General; Office of General Counsel; and the Division Directors for the District’s Resource Management Division, Operations, Lands & Resource Monitoring Division; Regulation Division; Business and IT Services Division; and the Employee, Outreach and General Services Division.

 Under the leadership of the Executive Director, the Executive Team is collectively responsible for the overall management and administration of the District and implementation of District policies, rules, plans, studies and programs; for interaction and liaison activities involving citizens, community organizations, the media and governmental entities; and for the representation and advocacy of the District’s interests in legislative, judicial and administrative forums.

-The following District operations and services are under the responsibility of the Employee & External Relations Director: Ombudsman Office, Human Resources Office, and the Public Affairs Bureau.
-The following District operations and services are under the responsibility of the Assistant Executive Director: Resource Management Division; Operations, Lands & Resource Monitoring Division; Regulation Division; Management Services Division; and Employee & External Relations Division.
+The following District operations and services are under the responsibility of the Assistant Executive Director: Resource Management Division; Operations, Lands & Resource Monitoring Division; Regulation Division; Business and IT Services Division; and the Employee, Outreach and General Services Division.
 The Office of General Counsel reports directly to the Executive Director and Governing Board.
 The responsibilities of each office, division, bureau or section are explained below.

 Office of Inspector General